rooklift/halite2_rush_theory/README.md

 ## Problems

+Sometimes two bots will get into a situation where neither is willing to move.
+I try to detect such situations and then use the fact that we know where they will be to make perfectly destructive moves.
+I still use the genetic algorithm, but with a different fitness function.
+[This game](https://halite.io/play/?game_id=7094226) shows the result, at turns 37, 67, and 121.

+Our theory doesn't take into account differences in ship health.
+If a 63 health ship fights a 127 health ship, they will do the same damage to each other (which is an acceptable draw according to our theory) but one will die.
+In [this game](https://halite.io/play/?game_id=7095394) I temporarily fall behind on ships (though not on total health) at turn 95.
+I never bothered worrying about this, because it didn't seem to matter.

 Our theory of combat suffers from literal edge and corner cases: we will generally be backing away from enemy ships, possibly leading to us running out of space.
 For example, see [this game](https://halite.io/play/?game_id=7066056) at around turn 67.
 I fixed this in a later version by making the fitness function dislike being near the edge.
 Planets sometimes cause the same problem.
 At turn 11 in [this game](https://halite.io/play/?game_id=7328811), one of my ships can't make any good move because it's come too close to a planet.

-Our theory also doesn't take into account differences in ship health.
-If a 63 health ship fights a 127 health ship, they will do the same damage to each other (which is an acceptable draw according to our theory) but one will die.
-In [this game](https://halite.io/play/?game_id=7095394) I temporarily fall behind on ships (though not on total health) at turn 95.
-I never bothered worrying about this.

-Sometimes two bots will get into a situation where neither is willing to move.
-I try to detect such situations and then use the fact that I have perfect prediction to make perfectly destructive moves.
-I still use the genetic algorithm, but with a different fitness function.
-[This game](https://halite.io/play/?game_id=7094226) shows the result, at turns 37, 67, and 121.
+Again, change the fitness function...

 Sometimes the enemy just runs away, as in [this game](https://halite.io/play/?game_id=7069201)...

-The biggest problems come in situations where the enemy splits up.
+The biggest problems come when the enemy splits up.
 For example, I shouldn't have won [this game](https://halite.io/play/?game_id=7226052).
 This sort of thing was my Achilles' Heel, really.
 In [this game](https://halite.io/play/?game_id=7361129) at around turn 9, the Genetic Algorithm must split the ships so as to get near both groups of enemies.
 Unfortunately it makes the wrong choice of how to do this.
 I couldn't think of a good way to make the fitness function prefer the correct split.

 ## Defense